Question: Use of Myers Briggs and other personality assessments in workplace

 A quick answer: listen well, especially for shared purpose across groups.
 When you have the opportunity to guide the conversation towards those overarching goals, and away from divisive gossip, do so--not by making people wrong, just by what you demonstrate in your focus.
-Build trust by being impeccable in your word, and showing openness and vulnerability and willingness to take good risks...Read more
+Build trust by being impeccable in your word, and showing openness and vulnerability and willingness to take good risks as pe...Read more

 Question: How does one develop an ability to "see the big-picture"?

 My personal favorites on systematic ways to see the forest are:

 2. From a career perspective, Stephen Cope's The Great Work of Your Life http://amzn.com/055380751X

 There's also a book, Seeing the Big Picture, that purports to solve exactly this problem... http://amzn.com/1608322467

 I'd also be curious about to what extent this...Read more